isaacnmm/pestpolicy-hugo2XX/content/posts/best-xlr-mic-for-streaming/index.md

 Moreover, Electro-Voice comes with an Auray BAI-2X and an integrated XLR cable that nicely pairs with multiple electronic devices.

-Indeed, this mic features cardioid polar pattern and simple kick drum switch setting for best vocal and instrumental pick-up orientation it can also be used as a [microphone for recording vocals](https://pestpolicy.com/best-microphone-for-recording-vocals/).
-Notably, Electro-Voice is budget friendly and comes with free universal interchangeable combo mount best for live broadcast & a classic BC10 microphone suspension.
+Indeed, this mic features cardioid polar pattern and simple kick drum switch setting for best vocal and instrumental pick-up orientation it can also be used as a [microphone for recording vocals](https://pestpolicy.com/best-microphone-for-recording-vocals/).Notably, Electro-Voice is budget friendly and comes with free universal interchangeable combo mount best for live broadcast & a classic BC10 microphone suspension.

 Pros: - Classic BC10 microphone suspension - Auray BAI-2X and integrated XLR cable - Dedicated variable D tonal response - Neodymium dynamic element and simple set up - Flexible shock mount stand and budget friendly - Dynamic range frequency response pattern - Proximity effect tuner and cardioid polar pattern - Simple kick drum switch setting